On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

 Therefore, $\theta(P') \cap P' = g^{-1} (P \cap \theta(P)) g$ is a Levi subgroup of $G$, so $P'$ and $\theta(P')$ are opposite.
 We deduce that $HP'$ is open in $G$, so $P'$ has open $H$-conjugacy class, and in fact is $\theta$-split parabolic subgroup of $G$.

-Since $(G,H,\theta)$ is p-stable and by Proposition \ref{p-stable iff weakly p-stable}, there is $h \in H$ such that $h P h^{-1} = P' = g^{-1} P g.$ It follows that $gh$ normalizes $P$.
+Since $(G,H,\theta)$ is p-stable and by Proposition \ref{proposition: p-stable iff weakly p-stable}, there is $h \in H$ such that $h P h^{-1} = P' = g^{-1} P g.$ It follows that $gh$ normalizes $P$.
 Since $P$ is self-normalizing, $gh \in P$.
 Since $r = s(g) = s(gh)$ we may assume that $g \in P$.

 Consider the semi-direct decomposition $P = M_P \cdot U_P$ where $M_P = Z_G(A^{-})$ is the Levi part of $P$ and $U_P$ is the unipotent radical.
 We can decompose $g$ as $g = u m$ where $u \in U_P$ and $m \in M_P$ (as the product is semi direct the factors can be interchanged!).
 We get Both the left hand side and the right hand side are Bruhat decompositions of $r$, so by the uniqueness of Bruhat decomposition we must have $m \sigma (m) = r$.
 But $m \in Z_G(A^{-}) = Z_G(r)$ so $r$ is a symmetrization of an element of its centralizer.
-By Proposition \ref{symmetrization in centralizer} $r$ is stable. \end{proof}
+By Proposition \ref{proposition: symmetrization in centralizer} $r$ is stable. \end{proof}

 In some cases, we can prove that t-stability and s-stability together imply the p-stability of a pair.
-Yet we can prove this only in the case that $G$ is connected in the Zariski toplology, split reductive and contains a $\theta$-split Borel subgroup.
+This however require extra assumptions on $(G,H,\theta)$.
+Before we prove this, we shall state and prove a lemma about generic elements in split tori, which will be used several times in the rest of this paper.